code-423n4/2023-08-dopex-findings/data/asui-Q.md

 1. call the ```sync()``` function every time an asset is sent from one contract to the **RdpxV2Core** contract.
    Do this by adding **RdpxV2Core.sync()** in the functions that transfers or pulls assets from the RdpxV2Core contract.
 For example in the **swap** functions in **UniV2LiquidityAMO** and **UniV3LiquidityAMO** contracts.
-The sync function can be called anytime but very large amount of swaps can cause calculation issues if no one called the sync function in a very long time but this is very unlikely.
+The sync function can be called anytime but very large amount of swaps can cause calculation issues if no one called the sync function in a very long time but this is very unlikely to happen.

 2. There are many functions where the admin could rug pull users or send tokens to another accounts: